-How The Kenyan Forest Service Can Increase Its own Revenue and Conservation Objectives at the same time.
+How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 Kenya has long viewed its forests as places to protect from people.
-The prevailing philosophy has been one of restriction: limit access, reduce risk, and keep human activity carefully controlled.
-Forests are seen as fragile spaces that must be guarded from overuse, accident, encroachment or exploitation.
-Conservation, in this view, is achieved largely through exclusion.
+The philosophy has often been one of restriction: limit access, reduce risk, and keep human activity carefully controlled.
+The forests have traditionally beens seen exclusively as timber reserves and spaces that must be guarded from overuse, accident, encroachment or exploitation.

-Yet around the world, some of the most successful forest conservation systems have arrived at almost the opposite conclusion.
-Forests are often best protected when the public is invited into them — not recklessly, but confidently, responsibly and at scale.
-When citizens walk through forests, cycle in them, fish their rivers, camp beneath their trees and build memories within them, those forests cease to be abstract government land.
-They become places people love, defend and economically depend upon.
+Yet around the world, some of the most successful forest conservation systems have arrived at an almost the opposite conclusion.
+Forests are often best protected when the public is invited into them.
+When citizens walk through forests, cycle in them, have roadside barbecues, fish their rivers and camp beneath their trees, they build memories and experience within them.
+The forests then cease to be abstract government land or someone else’s profit and instead become places the citizenry can love, defend and economically depend upon.

 Multiple Use Recreation